 South Dakota Month-to-Month Lease Agreement

-A South Dakota month-to-month rental agreement is a contract that allows a tenant to occupy a landlord’s property on a monthly basis without establishing a specific termination date.
-This type of lease provides flexibility, as either party can terminate the agreement by adhering to the required notice periods set forth in state law.
+A South Dakota month-to-month rental agreement creates a contract that allows tenants to occupy landlord properties on monthly bases without set end dates.
+Furthermore, this type of lease provides flexibility for both parties.
+Additionally, South Dakota month-to-month lease agreements allow either party to end the arrangement by following required notice periods set by state law.

 South Dakota Month-to-Month Lease Agreement